CleverCloud/clever-client.js/README.md

 This command will do the following steps:

-1. Fetch the Clever Cloud Open API document (prod, see below for preprod)
+1. Fetch the Clever Cloud Open API document for v2 (prod, see below for preprod)
-1. Patch the document with `.cache/openapi-clever.patched.json` (this step should disappear one day)
+1. Patch the document with `./data/patch-for-openapi-clever-v2.json` (this step should disappear one day)
 1. Extract all routes from patched document
+1. Read local Open API document for v4 (waiting for a published one)
-1. Merge similar routes (`/self` and `/organisatio/{id}`)
+1. Merge similar routes (`/self` and `/organisation/{id}`)
 1. Generate client code (ES6 modules, tree-shakabled, annotated with JSDoc...)
 1. Clear destination path `esm/api`
-1. Write code in appropriate files (grouped by service)
+1. Write code in appropriate files (grouped by service and with a subdir by version)
 1. Generate legacy client (which uses new generated client)
-1. Write code for legacy client in `esm/api/legacy-client.js`
+1. Write code for legacy client in `esm/api/v2/legacy-client.js`

 NOTE: The first step caches the Open API document locally for next calls, be sure to run this command to clear the content of `.cache` if you want a clean build: